How to Secure Your Home Wireless Network

 automated setup procedure called Wi-Fi Easy Connect eventually

 replaced WPS.
 It's secure, so use it if you like.

 Turn Off Unused Wireless

-your network, disable the router's wireless capability.
-Even if
+access your network, disable it.
+Even if you disable wireless,

 be.
 Turn it off when it's not in use.